Flex-O-SAS/terraform-provider-novu/README.md

 ## NB :
-This repo uses a fork of the repo github.com/novuhq/novu-go to add direct API call functionality, when the SDK resources are broken.
-It is set up with a go mod replace that points to said fork.
-To remove this replace, use `go mod edit -dropreplace=github.com/novuhq/novu-go`
+Due to the novu SDK being partially broken, this repo mixes the use of the SDK and direct API calls.
+The API Calls use the SDK structures and models when possible, and may break with new SDK versions.

 ## Novu SDK Version
 Be careful before upgrading the novu SDK :